Princess Latifa Factual Outline

 Princess Haya's family law proceedings with Sheikh Mohammed in the High Court of England have resulted in a judgment that confirms Sheikh Mohammed abducted both his daughters and violated international law, maritime law and UK criminal law.

-There is a lot of disinformation and inaccurately presented data, and misrepresented historical facts that has been published.
+There is a lot of disinformation and misrepresented historical facts that have been perpetuated by vested interest parties and published, as well as outright lies from David Haigh and his partner Tiina.
 We welcome fact checking.